zyrgit/cs424/README.md

 # CS424 Real Time System Lab

-You can follow our last year's resources https://courses.engr.illinois.edu/cs424/fa2016/resources.html
+You can read our last year's resources https://courses.engr.illinois.edu/cs424/fa2016/resources.html

 ## Introduction to the lab
 An overview of the lab MPs.